gurkandemir/Spelling-Error-Corrector/README.md

       [SPELL_ERRORS_FILE] -> path of spell_errors.txt(required),
       [MISSPELLED_FILE] -> path of misspelled words file(required),
       [CORRECT_FILE] -> path of correct words file(not required),
-      smooth -> whether use alpha smoothing or not(not required)
+      smooth -> whether use alpha smoothing or not(not required), print_confusions -> whether print confusion matrices or not(not required)
 ```